paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-2005-officers.md

   (B) the board did not have before it for its consideration material information.

-(2) **Board composition; oath.—** — A special selection board convened under paragraph ((1) 22 So in original.
-The first opening parenthesis probably should not appear. shall be appointed and composed in accordance with [section 20212 of this title](./chapter-2005-officers.md#section-20212) (including the representation of competitive categories required by that section), and the members of sch 33 So in original.
-Probably should be “such”. a board shall take an oath in the same manner as prescribed in [section 14103 of this title](./chapter-1403-selection-boards.md#section-14103).
+(2) **Board composition; oath.—** — A special selection board convened under paragraph (1) shall be appointed and composed in accordance with [section 20212 of this title](./chapter-2005-officers.md#section-20212) (including the representation of competitive categories required by that section), and the members of such a board shall take an oath in the same manner as prescribed in [section 14103 of this title](./chapter-1403-selection-boards.md#section-14103).

 (3) **Record considered by board.—** — The special selection board shall consider the record of the officer or former officer as that record, if corrected, would have appeared to the board that considered the officer or former officer.
 That record shall be compared with the records of a sampling of those officers of the same grade and competitive category who were recommended for promotion, and those officers of the same grade and competitive category who were not recommended for promotion, by that board.

-(4) **Effect.—** — If a special selection board convened under paragraph (1) does not recommend for promotion a 44 So in original.
-Probably should be “an”. officer or former officer whose name was referred to it for consideration, the officer or former officer incurs no additional failure of selection for promotion.
+(4) **Effect.—** — If a special selection board convened under paragraph (1) does not recommend for promotion an officer or former officer whose name was referred to it for consideration, the officer or former officer incurs no additional failure of selection for promotion.

 **(c) Report of Board.—** Each special selection board convened under this section shall submit to the Secretary of the Air Force a written report, signed by each member of the board, containing the name of each officer or former officer it recommends for promotion and certifying that the board has carefully considered the record of each officer or former officer whose name was referred to it.